Talking About Speech Balloons: Placement & Location

 In this seventh and final part of the speech balloons series, speech bubble placement will be discussed.

 Speech balloons should have their tails pointed in the direction of the character delivering the message.
-The speaker’s mouth should be open, unless they are showing off ventriloquism skills.
+The speaker’s mouth should be open unless they are showing off ventriloquism skills.

 Speech tails should not cross over one another.
 A good tip to avoid this from occurring is to place the character speaking first in a position which the reader will see first.
 Also. it should be clear to a reader the order of the speech balloons.
-For Western/English speech balloons should be organized left to left.
+For Western/English speech balloons should be organized left to right.
 For Eastern readers, like manga dialogue, should be placed right to left.
 Speech bubbles placed higher on a page, occurs earlier than the conversation placed below it.
 Speech happening at the same time can be placed at the same height.

 Avoid having speech tails cross over another character or an important part of an image within a panel.